 The handle namespace can be considered as a superset of many local namespaces, with each local namespace having its own unique handle prefix.
 The prefix identifies the administrative unit of creation, although not necessarily continuing administration, of the associated handles.
 Each prefix is guaranteed to be globally unique within the Handle System.
 Any existing local namespace can join the global handle namespace by obtaining a unique prefix, with the resulting identifiers being a combination of prefix and local name as shown above.

-Each prefix may have many derived prefixes registered underneath.
-Any derived prefix can only be registered by its parent after its parent prefix is registered.
 Every handle is then defined under a prefix.
 The collection of local names under a prefix is the local namespace for that prefix.
 Any local name must be unique under its local namespace.
 The uniqueness of a prefix and a local name under that prefix ensures that any identifier is globally unique within the context of the Handle System.